 In 2011, he was appointed Queen’s Counsel for British Columbia, and more recently was awarded the Queen’s Diamond Jubilee Medal for service to his community and country.

 Following the 2015 Federal Election, Ed was appointed to the Shadow Cabinet by Conservative Party Interim Leader, the Hon.
 Rona Ambrose.
-He currently serves as the Official Opposition Critic for the Environment and Climate Change.
+He currently serves as the Shadow Minister for the Environment and Climate Change.

-Mr. Fast and his wife, Annette, have lived in Abbotsford, British Columbia, for over 34 years.
-They have four daughters, two sons-in-law and six grandchildren.
+Ed and his wife Annette have lived in Abbotsford BC for over 34 years.
+They have four daughters, three sons-in-law, and six grandchildren.